heritage-happenings/heritage-happenings.github.io/README.md

-# Residents of the Heritage on the Marina
+# Residents @ Heritage on the Marina

 An unofficial web presence presence for residents and staff of the [Heritage on the Marina]( https://heritageonthemarina.org/ )